Everything You Need to Know About Growing & Caring for Snake Plants

 - Your plant shouldn’t need to be repotted often.
 Repot the plant every three to six years.

 As you may have noticed, the most common issue for snake plants is root rot.
 To avoid this, simply ensure you are not overwatering the plant.
 Here are a few other points to consider if you’re concerned about your plant’s health:

-- Exposure to extreme temperatures or variation in temperature
+- Where at all possible, avoid exposing the plant to extreme temperatures or variation in temperatures.

 - Insect infestation such as vine weevil or scale.
 If you notice an infestation, remove the infected leaf, larvae, and affected mulch or soil.